 reputation with innovative infill, institutional,

 Toon Dreessen becomes president and sole principal of the firm.

 ADVOCATING FOR ARCHITECTS

-Advocating for the industry is important to us at Architects DCA.
-Toon Dreessen, President of Architects DCA is a strong voice for a range of issues including supporting local firms, the value of association memberships, the importance of political engagement, and pushing for good design in the face of the procurement model.
+Advocating for a better built environment is important to Architects DCA.
+Toon Dreessen, President of Architects DCA, is a strong voice for a range of issues including supporting local firms, the value of association memberships, the importance of political engagement, and advocating for good design that benefits the public interest.